Childbirth and birth in hospital

 The fact that the baby does not take breast milk in the desired quantity depends on many factors:

-• milk may not have arrived yet,
+• your milk supply may not have arrived yet,

-• and so on ...
+• and so on...

 "Feeling like a mother" is a slow and complex but natural process, made up of small steps.